 - the sponsorship programme “Menschen stärken Menschen” (People Strengthen People)

 - MiA courses – Migrant women simply strong in everyday life: low-threshold courses for migrant women to promote language skills (empowerment).

 - Regional events and campaigns (e.g. as part of the Karlsruhe Week against Racism, Fair Week)

-The fka’s head office is located in the Karlsruhe Human Rights Centre, in the immediate vicinity of the State Initial Reception Centre for Asylum Seekers (LEA) Durlacher Allee.
-The office is located at Marienstraße 63 in Karlsruhe’s Südstadt district.
+The fka’s headquarters are located in the Karlsruhe Human Rights Centre, in the immediate vicinity of the State Initial Reception Centre for Asylum Seekers (LEA) Durlacher Allee.
 Another branch of the association is the fka office Südpfalz in Bismarckstraße 6 in Germersheim.

 The board of directors consists of Priska Löhr (managing director) and Edwin Yigbe (advisory function).